deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 In addition to the rate of change, a change detection image was generated for each pair of time sequential images.
-These images provided insight into how the landscape change across the scene and at what scale.
+These images provided insight into how the landscape changed across the scene and at what scale.

 ## Challenges and Potential Future Improvements